Stroop Task

 Trial Sequence

-- Main Instructions: Participant reads task instructions explaining they should speak the ink color, not the word
+- Main Instructions: Participant reads task instructions

 - (Optional) Practice Instructions: If practice enabled, shown before practice trials